Article

 Building Base and Entrance Design

-The primary pedestrian entry shall be a prominent entrance along a frontage as defined by this Ordinance.
-In the case of a building with multiple exterior entrances to individual units within the structure, this requirement applies to all exterior entrances along a frontage.
+The primary pedestrian entry shall be a prominent entrance along a frontage as defined by this Ordinance, except for a Limited Access Frontage.
+In the case of a building with individual units with multiple exterior entrances, at least one of the entrances for each individual unit shall be a prominent entrance and that entrance shall be located on the highest frontage classification as per the hierarchy in Section 3.5.D.

 Main Street